BJWRD/Kubernetes/README.md

 #### 3. Choose one of the available deployments from the list below and follow the instructions provided in their respective directories:

-* [kubeStack-deployment](https://github.com/BJWRD/Kubernetes/kubeStack-deployment): `Multi-App deployment onto a Kubernetes Cluster, utilising Helm Charts.`
+* [cert-manager-deployment](https://github.com/BJWRD/Kubernetes/cert-manager-deployment): `Cert-Manager deployment and configuration on a existing K8s Cluster/Resources.`

 * [kubernetes-docker-python-flask](https://github.com/BJWRD/Kubernetes/kubernetes-docker-python-flask): `A Python Flask web application using K8s, Docker, Python Flask and NodePort as a service.`